 Virginia Senator R.M.T.
 Hunter, president pro-tempore of the Confederate Senate and one of the biggest slaveowners in the South, was even more blunt: "What did we go to war for, if not to protect our property?"
 Of course, he meant the two-legged sort of property; at least he wasn't playing word games about State's Rights.

 Davis was committed to the Confederacy to the bone, but he had no such deep commitment to slavery -- indeed, under directions from Richmond, Confederate representatives in Britain would sound the waters to see if Britain would recognize the Confederacy if the South abolished slavery.
-British officials contemptuously ignored the proposal, recognizing that it was an act of desperation by a lost cause, with a faint flavor of extortion.
+British officials contemptuously ignored the proposal, recognizing it as an act of desperation by a lost cause, with a faint flavor of extortion.

 It is unclear if those officials realized how little enthusiasm there was in the South for the idea.
 Davis certainly realized it as he lobbied earnestly for the measure, only to encounter stubborn resistance.
 When one senator balked, Davis replied: "If the Confederacy falls, there should be written on its tombstone: DIED OF A THEORY."
-Unfortunately, Davis, who could be pleasant and charming in social company, had little ability to sell an idea, instead taking a confrontational attitude that simply bred antagonism.

 * The fury against Davis, not merely for trying to make soldiers out of slaves but for his entire management of government and conduct of the war, drove some Confederate politicians off the deep end, if they weren't there already.
 A group of Virginia congressmen went to Davis in mid-January to demand a clean sweep of his cabinet.
 Davis, who wouldn't give in to threats if a pistol was held to his head, refused, though War Secretary Seddon took offense at the whole farce and submitted his resignation.
 Davis tried to talk him into staying on, but Seddon was sick of the squabbling and his thankless job.
 He agreed to stay on for a month until his replacement, General John C. Breckinridge, could tidy up his military affairs in southwest Virginia and come to Richmond.

 Another clique of politicians even went to Robert E. Lee with a cautiously-worded proposal that subtly suggested that he establish a dictatorship over the Confederacy.
-It was a completely lunatic idea in the first place -- what was the point of the Confederacy as a dictatorship? -- made even crazier by thinking for a second that Lee might agree.
+It was a completely lunatic idea in the first place -- what was the point of the Confederacy as a dictatorship? -- made even madder by thinking for a second that Lee might agree.
 Lee was no Napoleon and, to absolutely no surprise, found the suggestion entirely dishonorable.
 He replied, in hindsight with perfect accuracy, that "if the President could not save the country, no one could."

 Some Confederate politicians took a more individual approach in their protests.
 Mississippi Senator Henry Foote, an antagonistic and noisy opponent of Davis from well before the war, went across the Potomac in early January on a personal peace offensive.
 The Federals arrested him and then, possibly on the assumption that he would do the Union cause more good if he went back South again, let him go.
 The Confederate House of Representatives tried to expel him on his return, but the motion failed to achieve the necessary two-thirds majority.
-Foote then tried to go North once more, this time by the Canada route, but Federal authorities had recognized him for the loose cannon that he was and ignored him.
+Foote then tried to go North once more, this time by the Canada route, but Federal authorities had recognized him for the loose cannon he was and ignored him.
 Foote, unwanted in both the North and the South, then went to London, where he issued a call for his constituents to abandon the Confederacy and rejoin the Union.

 If Jefferson Davis breathed a sigh of relief at the exit of Senator Foote, it was short-lived, since Alexander Stephens showed up in Richmond to damn the government for all its failings, past and present, and then call for the Confederate Congress to open peace negotiations with the Union, bypassing the executive branch of government.